IngridNavarroA/TensorFlowProjects/README.md

-# Tensorflow - Image Classification Wrapper
+# Intro to Image Classification with Tensorflow

 This is a simple image classifier API to train and test image classification models.